-JobKeeper and JobSaver Subsidy
+JobSaver Subsidy

 Other income is recognised on an accruals basis when the company is entitled to it.
-JobKeeper and JobSaver payments are considered 'government grants' and accounted for under AASB 120 Accounting for Government Grants and Disclosure of Government Assistance, because they are being provided by the Government in return for compliance with conditions related to the operating activities of the company.
-The grant is recognised as income when the company is reasonably assured that it will comply with the conditions attached to it, and the grant will be received.
+JobSaver payments are considered 'government grants' and accounted for under AASB 1058 Income for Not-for-Profit entities, because they are being provided assistance with payroll funds by the Government.
+The grant is recognised as income when the club receives the amounts.
+The club has not received any JobSaver subsidies in the financial year ended 31 October 2023.